The Chinese Language Centre

 Application form can be downloaded from ：http://www.immd.gov.hk/eng/forms/hk-visas/study.html.

 Please note that at least 2 months should be allowed for visa processing.
 It is the responsibility of individual applicants to make appropriate visa arrangements before they come to Hong Kong.
-For further details on visa application matters, please visit the website of the Hong Kong Immigration Department at : http://www.immd.gov.hk/eng/services/visas/study.html or the Centre of Development and Resources for Students of the University of Hong Kong (HKU-CEDARS) at http://cedars.hku.hk (please navigate -> Campus Life -> Visa Matters).
+For further details on visa application matters, please visit the website of the Hong Kong Immigration Department at : http://www.immd.gov.hk/eng/services/visas/study.html or the Admissions and Academic Liaison Section (AALS) of the University of Hong Kong at https://studentvisa.hku.hk/.

 Whom should I nominate as a visa sponsor?

 The Hong Kong Immigration requires a visa applicant to submit an application for nominating a local sponsor for sponsoring entry for study in Hong Kong.
-Students coming to HKU should nominate the Centre of Development and Resources for Students (CEDARS) as your visa sponsor by completing and returning to CEDARS an application form for visa sponsorship with all the required documents and payment.
+Students coming to HKU should nominate the Admissions and Academic Liaison Section (AALS) as your visa sponsor by completing and returning to AALS an application form for visa sponsorship with all the required documents and payment.
+Please visit https://studentvisa.hku.hk/ for details.

 Am I allowed to work in HK with a student visa?